THE SPRUNG CHAIR

-Upholster a dining style chair using a mix of traditional and modern upholstery techniques and recycled and environmentally friendly materials.
+Upholster a sprung chair using a mix of traditional and modern upholstery techniques and environmentally friendly materials.

-At the end of the course, you will take home your finished chair and the skills & confidence to start tackling your own upholstery projects at home
+At the end of the course, you will take home your finished chair and the skills & confidence to tackle your own upholstery projects at home

 - Selecting and layering natural and environmentally friendly fillings